nearform/nscale/README.md

 Note that this command should run __WITHOUT NEEDING SUDO__.

 __IMPORTANT!!!
 If the above checks do not run cleanly, please go back and check your configuration.
 Don't even think about starting nscale until this is corrected.
-Seriously... we mean it - you'll make us very sad otherwise :(__
+Seriously... we mean it - We'll be very sad otherwise :(__

 ### Running nscale
 Now that everything is configured you are good to start nscale: